aheinzel/account_intercompany_booking_button/account_intercompany_booking_button/README.md

 - Creates and posts two minimal moves (2 lines each), one per company.
 - Optional: upload a file in the wizard to attach it to both created journal entries.
 - Posts the bank statement payment reference into the chatter of both moves, prefixed with "Bank statement description:".
+- Optional reconciliation: If enabled (default), and the bank journal uses Keep Suspense Accounts, the wizard pre‑adds the created source move line (on the bank journal's Outstanding Payments account) to the statement line in the reconcile view.
+It does not auto‑validate; the user confirms reconciliation in the UI.
+Existing selections on the statement line are allowed; we only require that there is still something unreconciled.

 Note: Scenario values live in `intercompany.scenario` and are read by the wizard during `action_confirm`.